EmpowerHer Journey

 Before participating in the EmpowerHer bootcamp; I had some notions about digital technology.
 But this training allowed me to strengthen my skills significantly.
 I have also developed my expertise in the creation of no-code websites, especially with WordPress, as well as graphic design with Canva.
 This gave me a more strategic vision of the field.

-After this training; I was able to carry out several projects, including the creation of a website for a training firm.
-I plan to launch an e-commerce site as well as offer wedding card design services.
-I am committed to further developing my projects and exploring opportunities to contribute to the fight against child labour through digital technology.
-I plan to participate in digital awareness campaigns; Inform and mobilize the public on this issue by using digitaltechnology to reach a wide audience and encourage commitment to children's rights.
+'After this training, I was able to carry out several projects, including creating a website for a training firm.
+I plan to launch an e-commerce site and offer wedding card design services,' said Salimata as she commit to developing her projects further and exploring opportunities to contribute to the fight against child labour through digital technology.

 A space for advocacy and continuous awareness

-Access the blog : https://empowherjourney.wordpress.com/
+You can access the blog here : https://empowherjourney.wordpress.com/